The reason why salt and sugar are known to be sweet is that they season other things. Care to share and dare to do it every day!”― Israelmore Ayivor

 To share is to spread joy.
 Sharing is also a critical skill that comes in handy when kids play and learn.
 It sows the seeds of empathy and helps in building the social skills required for a well-adjusted adult.
 The habit of sharing is developed over several years.
 Hence it is never too early to start introducing the concept of sharing is caring.

 Children under the age of four might not understand how sharing works but are sure to follow the examples you set them about sharing and caring.
 Show them how you take turns as an adult in situations like waiting in line at the supermarket or stopping at the red light.
 Get them familiar with turn-taking initially by sharing a toy with them frequently using the phrases “my turn” and “your turn”.
-Use a timer to ensure fairness.
+Use a timer to ensure fairness and make them more aware of sharing is caring.

 Sharing could prove challenging to toddlers who grab their toys and exclaim “Mine!”.
 In that case, do not force them to share.
 Instead, nurture an environment that fosters sharing.
 Respect your child’s right to the possessions they consider precious.
 Sharing is a fine balance of respecting ownership and being considerate of others.